siliconwitchery/docs/micropython/flash.md

 `Flash.read(pageNum, rxBuffer)`

 - Reads the flash from the page number provided.
-Each page is 256 bytes long, therefore up to 256 bytes can be read at a time:
+Each page is 256 bytes long, therefore up to 256 bytes can be read at a time

     ```python
     rx = bytearray(256)